Non-pneumatic Anti-shock Garment (NASG)

 A large evidence base indicates that NASG is effective in reducing maternal mortality.
 The World Health Organization (WHO) recommends it as a temporary measure until appropriate care is available (2012).
 NASG is included in the WHO, UNICEF, and United Nation’s Population Fund (UNFPA) interagency list of medical devices for essential interventions for reproductive, maternal, newborn and child health (2015).

 Although there are some countries that have successfully scaled NASG, UNICEF estimates that the global demand is much higher, given that five per cent of all women giving birth suffer from PPH.
 This is why UNICEF has added it to its portfolio of innovation projects – to use its know-how capacity in scaling proven technologies to ensure a fit-for-purpose and value-for-money product is available and accessible worldwide.

-die each year during pregnancy or childbirth, with over 25 per cent of these deaths from post-partum hemorrhage
+die each year during pregnancy or childbirth, with over 25 per cent of these deaths from post-partum hemorrhage.

-are introducing NASG through UNICEF, with the potential to save thousands of mothers’ lives
+are introducing NASG through UNICEF, with the potential to save thousands of mothers’ lives.

-is the average price to save a mother’s life with NASG
+is the average price to save a mother’s life with NASG.

-UNICEF has added NASG to its Supply Catalogue and is providing technical guidance and support for its procurement, distribution, and implementation.
+UNICEF has added the NASG to its Supply Catalogue and is providing technical guidance and support for its procurement, distribution, and implementation.
 With UNICEF’s expertise in scaling proven technologies, NASG can reach more mothers, ensuring future PHH deaths are prevented.

 “I saw many women bleeding heavily after delivery [in my village].
 Most of them recovered, but I saw five women who died because it was too far for them to walk to the health centre for help.
 I lost consciousness when I lost a lot of blood after delivering my second twin.
 I could have died.
 I believe that’s why I’m alive, because of this garment.”